 - Learn about the different types of e-cigarettes and the risk for young people. - Talk to children about the risks of using e-cigarettes. - Set an expectation that their children remain nicotine-free. - Set a positive example by not smoking or vaping.

 For more information on smoking cessation, call the Tennessee Tobacco Quitline at 1-800-QUITNOW (784-8669).
+Text TN 2 Quit by texting "QUIT" to 615-795-0600.

 Gangs